 Technical regulations are proposed and passed by relevant government departments.
 There may or may not be public consultation before each regulation is passed.
 Hong Kong’s technical regulations cover the following areas: Electrical Products Safety, Air Pollution Control, Antibiotics, Boilers and Pressure Vessels, Buildings, Consumer Goods Safety, Dangerous Drugs, Electricity, Environmental Impact Assessment, Food and Drug (Composition and Labeling), Gas Safety, Merchant Shipping Safety, Noise Control, Ozone Layer Protection, Pesticides, Pharmacy and Poisons, Plant (Importation and Pest Control), Public Health (Animals and Birds), Public Health and Municipal Services, Radiation, Road Traffic, Telecommunications, Toys and Children’s Products Safety, Waste Disposal, and Water Pollution Control.

-More information on Hong Kong’s technical regulations can be obtained from the website of Innovation and Technical Commission.
+More information on Hong Kong’s technical regulations can be obtained from the website of Innovation and Technology Commission.
 The PSIB accepts purchase orders for originals and photocopies of standards from various standards bodies.

 The designated central contact for standards issues in Hong Kong is listed below: